sasaxopajic/overwatch2_coach_assistant/README.md

 ## Features
 - Interactive chatbot for hero coaching.
-- Access to hero abilities and lore.
+- Access to hero abilities.
-- Personalized gameplay tips and strategies.
+- Gameplay tips and strategies.